Stock Music track: Cleo's Jig

-Hilarious, fun, and slightly stupid this cute ragtime track is old-timey fun.
+Hilarious, fun, and slightly stupid this cute ragtime music track is old-timey fun.
 The vocal melody sings comically over a bed of banjos, tack piano, bass and drums.
 This is great music for commercials, comedies, 1920-30’s period pieces, and any media in need of an absurd cue.

 |Track ID number:||20138|

 |Genres:||Childrens - Cool & Cheeky -- Comedy music - Wacky & Outlandish -- Specialty, Novelty, Sound-Alike|

 |Suggested Production Types:||Children / Toddlers / Babies -- Comedy / Sitcom / Dramedy -- Historical / Retro: 1920-1940's -- TV Commercial - Quirky / Fun|

 |Prominent Instruments:||Banjo -- Bass (Electric) -- Piano (Electric) / Clav -- Voice as instrument / No Lyrics|